Were You Sexually Abused or Assaulted?

 A Track Record of Advocacy

 As a national law firm with a 40+ year track record, we have the financial wherewithal to advance substantial case costs on your behalf in order to put you in the best possible position to recover the compensation you deserve.
-And you'll never have to pay attorneys' fees or case costs unless we win your case.
+And you'll never have to pay attorneys' fees or case costs unless your case is won.

 Our representation of sexual abuse and assault survivors has resulted in an “historic” $190M settlement with the Johns Hopkins Hospital regarding sexual abuse by OBGYN Dr. Nikita Levy.
 For decades, Dr. Levy conducted improper exams on patients— exams that included probing, inappropriate touching, lewd sexual remarks, and illicit photography.
 The settlement secured by JJS is one of the largest sexual abuse cases against a single abuser in U.S. history and helped thousands of women.